aiuno/faf/README.md

 Google fonts, as well as FontSquirrel both provide only fonts which are free for commercial use.

-Note that this might, but probably won't change in the future.

 #### How do i use this?

 Get build dependencies: